stefaneidelloth/treezjs/doc/atoms/model/tableImport/tableImport.md

 #### Type

-Choose if you want to import the data from csv, sqLite or mySql.
+Choose if you want to import the data from csv, sqLite or mySql (not yet implemented).

 The visibility of the following arguments might depend on the source type.